Going Paperless. What do you think of when you hear that phrase?

 So you see – going paperless doesn’t mean that you need to ditch all your paper.
 You just need to be more intentional with what you have.

-The formal definition?
-Creating an environment where the use of paper documents is eliminated or reduced.
+The formal definition of Going Paperless is this: Creating an environment where the use of paper documents is eliminated or reduced.

-To make it happen, you convert your paper documents into a digital format (and round file the papers that you really don't need).
+To make it happen, you convert your paper documents into a digital format (and throw away or shred the papers that you really don’t need).